sentinelsat/sentinelsat/docs/cli.rst

     Example: `producttype=GRD,polarisationmode=HH`.

-.. option:: -f, --footprints
+.. option:: -f, --footprints <path>

-    Create geojson file search_footprints.geojson with footprints of the query result.
+    Create a GeoJSON file at the provided path with footprints and metadata of the returned products.
+Set to '-' for stdout.

 .. option:: -d, --debug